-Lates to First Period:
+• Lates to First Period:

-- The administration will not accept any medical reports to excuse a student's late entrance to 1st period class. - Classes begin promptly at 7:20 a.m.
-Students should be on campus by 7:15 a.m. for the first bell. - High School Students entering campus between 7:20 and 7:45 must enter via Gate 1 or Gate 5. - Students entering school after 7:20 must sign in at the HS Reception and receive a late pass to class; students will not be admitted to 1st period class late without a late pass.
+- The administration will not accept any medical reports to excuse a student's late entrance to 1st period class. - Classes begin promptly at TBA Students should be on campus by TBA. for the first bell. - High School Students entering campus between TBA and TBA must enter via Gate 1 or Gate 5. - Students entering school after TBA must sign in at the HS Reception and receive a late pass to class; students will not be admitted to 1st period class late without a late pass.[5]